-- B.3 Progress Report- See attached Progress report on prior 5-year goals. - B.4 Capital Improvements- See HUD Form- 50075.2 - B.5 Most Recent Fiscal Year Audit- See attached Schedule of Findings and Questioned Costs indicating no findings.
-The audit for the FYE 12/31/22 was performed by Bowman & Company, LLP Certified Public Accountants & Consultants. - C.1 Resident Advisory Board (RAB) Comments-See attached letter from the RAB to the HAGC Board of Commissioners containing comments of the RAB. - C.2 Certification by State or Local Official, See attached HUD Form 50077-SL. - Certification Listing Policies and Programs that the PHA has revised since submission of its Last Annual Plan.
-See attached Form 50077-ST-HCV-HP - C.4 Challenged Elements.
+B.4 Capital Improvements.
+See HUD Form 50075.2.

+- B.5 Most Recent Fiscal Year Audit.
+See attached Schedule of Findings and Questioned Costs indicating no findings.
+The audit for the FYE 12/31/23 was performed by Bowman & Company, LLP Certified Public Accountants & Consultants. - C.1 Resident Advisory Board (RAB) Comments.
+See attached letter from the RAB to the HAGC Board of Commissioners containing comments of the RAB. - C.2 Certification by State or Local Official.
+See attached HUD Form 50077-SL. - C.3 Civil Rights Certification/Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
+See attached Form 50077-ST-HCV-HP. - C.4 Challenged Elements.
 The Public has not challenged any elements of the Plan. - D.1 Affirmatively Furthering Fair Housing.
-See HAGC's Equal Opportunity and Affirmatively Furthering Fair Housing Policy addressing HAGC's fair housing strategies and action to achieve its goal of affirmatively furthering fair housing.
+Not applicable.